Skip to main content

 Developers pledge

-The Secretary of State for the Department for Levelling Up, Housing and Communities set out the principle that leaseholders must be protected and that the industry responsible should pay to fix the problems it created.
-As a result, 49 developers have signed a pledge committing to remediate life-critical fire safety works in buildings over 11 metres that they have played a role in developing or refurbishing over the last 30 years in England.
+The government set out the principle that leaseholders must be protected and the industry responsible should pay to fix the problems it created.
+As a result, 52 developers have signed a pledge committing to remediate life-critical fire safety works in buildings over 11 metres that they have played a role in developing or refurbishing over the last 30 years in England.

 Developers making this commitment have also agreed to reimburse any funding received from government remediation programmes in relation to buildings they had a role in developing or refurbishing.
 A full list of the developers can be found at: